MatiasRamosNOK/OMDB/README.md

 ##English

-Welcome to my proyecto, to start this proyect first clone the repository, then go to back and front and run in both folders the following commands:
+Welcome to my proyect, to start this proyect first clone the repository, then go to back and front and run in both folders the following commands:

 npm i
 npm start